alexmazzucca/html5-kindling/README.md

 This command will create appropriate template files for your new project depending on the project type that you select.
 These template files will be moved to the [./src](/src) and [./dist](/dist) directories where appropriate.

+Once the setup process has been completed, the project will be automatically committed with a summary of "Initial commit" and pushed to the project's Git repo.

 **A note about working with email projects:**

 During the setup process, you can specify an absolute path for images by providing a "Development URL" when prompted.
 This will update all image paths in your compiled HTML automatically when the project is built.
 For example, by specifying `'http://yoursite.com/images/'` as the URL, image source attributes will change from `src="img/spacer.gif"` to `src="http://yoursite.com/images/spacer.gif"`.